Canon G1 X vs Leica S Typ 006

 Studio photographers will appreciate that the Leica S Typ 006 (unlike the G1X) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the G1X and the S Typ 006 have been discontinued, but can regularly be found used on eBay.
+Both the G1X and the S Typ 006 have been discontinued, but can regularly be found used on ebay.
 The G1X was replaced by the Canon G1X Mark II, while the S Typ 006 was followed by the Leica S Typ 007.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon G1 X Manual (free pdf) or the online Leica S Typ 006 Manual.
+Further information on the features and operation of the G1X and S Typ 006 can be found, respectively, in the Canon G1 X Manual (free pdf) or the online Leica S Typ 006 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G1 X and the Leica S Typ 006?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.